Scroll-behavior - Property CSS

 let value = el.style.scrollBehavior;

-With Javascript, read the calculated value of scroll-behavior
+With Javascript, read the calculated value of scroll-behavior.

 The computed value is the one that results from the inheritance cascade.
-If the scroll-behavior
+If the scroll-behavior property has not been defined on the element,

-or on any of its parents, then the computed value is the initial value: auto
+or on any of its parents, then the computed value is the initial value: auto in the case of scroll-behavior.

 let el = document.getElementById('id');